antihax/goesi/esi/docs/CorporationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetCorporationsCorporationIdMembers**
-> []GetCorporationsCorporationIdMembers200Ok GetCorporationsCorporationIdMembers(ctx, corporationId, optional)
+> []int32 GetCorporationsCorporationIdMembers(ctx, corporationId, optional)
 Get corporation members

-Read the current list of members if the calling character is a member.  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/members/)
+Return the current member list of a corporation, the token's character need to be a member of the corporation.  ---  This route is cached for up to 3600 seconds

 ### Required Parameters